AngelRafaelGO/alien_invasion/README.md

 I plan on making other changes to the game, including adding a more complex start menu with options.
 These changes will be added to the list as soon as they are made.

-Feel free to contact me if you have any suggestions or questons about the game.

 Happy coding!

 <br/><br/>